erwanM974/hibou_label/README.md

 The "explore" command of HIBOU can generate execution trees which illustrate the semantics of a given interaction model.

-Below is given an example exploration that you can obtain by tying "hibou_label.exe explore example_for_exploration_1.hsf" with the files from "examples" folder.
+Below is given an example exploration that you can obtain by typing "hibou_label.exe explore example_for_exploration_1.hsf" with the files from "examples" folder.